CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/Before-You-Install.md

 During the installation process, you configure a virtual IP address that enables redundancy for the Kubernetes control plane.
 In this configuration, the majority of nodes must be operational for NetQ to function.
 For example, a three-node cluster can tolerate a one-node failure, but not a two-node failure.
 For more information, refer to the {{<exlink url="https://etcd.io/docs/v3.3/faq/" text="etcd documentation">}}.

-The **high-availability scale cluster** deployment provides the same benefits as the high-availability cluster deployment, but supports larger networks of up to 1,000 switches.
-NVIDIA recommends this option for networks that have over 100 switches and at least 100 interfaces per switch.
-It offers the highest level of scalability, allowing you to adjust NetQ's network monitoring capacity as your network expands.
+The **high-availability scale cluster** deployment provides the same benefits as the high-availability cluster deployment, but supports larger networks.
+NVIDIA recommends this option for networks with more than 100 switches with at least 100 interfaces per switch.
+It offers the highest level of scalability, allowing you to adjust NetQ's network monitoring capacity by adding additional nodes to your cluster as your network expands.

 Tabular data in the UI is limited to 10,000 rows.
 For large networks, NVIDIA recommends downloading and exporting the tabular data as a CSV or JSON file and opening it in a spreadsheet program for further analysis.
 Refer to the installation overview table at the beginning of this section for additional HA scale cluster deployment support information.